 Let Our Workers’ Compensation Injury Attorneys Help You

 Were you hurt at work?
 Our attorneys can help.
 Our attorneys can help you file the paperwork that you need and document your workers’ compensation injury claim.
 The time to file a workers’ compensation claim is short.
-The team of workers’ compensation injury attorneys at Adam S. Kutner & Associates is here to help you document your claim and file a claim for compensation.
+The team of workers’ compensation injury attorneys at Adam S. Kutner Accident & Injury Attorneys is here to help you document your claim and file a claim for compensation.
 Our consultations are free and confidential.
 Contact us today to begin.

 This webpage is not intended to be an advertisement or solicitation.
 The hiring of a lawyer is an important decision that should not be based solely upon advertisements.
 Material contained in our website is for general information only and does not constitute legal advice or solicitation of legal services.